ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~

 Its first argument is a string that is searched for at least one
-substring that matches against the iregexp contained in the string
+substring that matches the iregexp contained in the string
 that is the second argument.
 The result is `true` if such a substring exists, `false` otherwise.